Zodiac with Greenland Explorer cruise travelers peeks through a hole in an a large blue iceberg in calm sea under cloudy skies.

 Arrive Reykjavik, Iceland

-Arrive in the Icelandic capital and make your way to the included hotel.
-Enjoy the rest of the day to explore the city on your own.
+Arrive in the Icelandic capital and make your way to your included hotel.
+You will have the rest of the day to explore the city on your own.

 Accommodations